edubart/minicoro/README.md

 - `MCO_USE_ASM`               - Force use of assembly context switch implementation.
 - `MCO_USE_UCONTEXT`          - Force use of ucontext context switch implementation.
 - `MCO_USE_FIBERS`            - Force use of fibers context switch implementation.
+- `MCO_USE_ASYNCIFY`          - Force use of Binaryen asyncify context switch implementation.
 - `MCO_USE_VALGRIND`          - Define if you want run with valgrind to fix accessing memory errors.

 # Benchmarks